-Wetlands and Hydric Soils
+Hydric Soils

-The subject parcel contains mapped NWI wetlands and hydric soils (Anclote sand & St. Johns sand).
-These are indicators that wetlands may be present on the property.
-A wetland delineation will be required prior to any land clearing activities.
-The wetland delineation shall be verified at time of site plan submittal.
-Per Section 62-3694(c)(1), residential land uses within wetlands shall be limited to not more than one dwelling unit per five acres unless strict application of this policy renders a legally established parcel as of September 9, 1988, which is less than five (5) acres, as unbuildable.
-This density may be applied as a maximum percentage limiting wetland impacts to not more than 1.8% of the total residential acreage as set forth in Section 65-3694(c)(6).
-Any permitted wetland impacts must meet the requirements of Section 62-3694(e) including avoidance of impacts and will require mitigation in accordance with Section 62-3696.
-The applicant is encouraged to contact NRM at 321-633-2016 prior to any plan or permit submittal.
+Both parcels are mapped with hydric soils (Basinger sand) as shown on the USDA Soil Conservation Service Soils Survey map; an indicator that wetlands may be present on the property.
+A wetland delineation will be required prior to any land clearing activities, site plan design or building permit submittal.
+Per Section 62-3694(c)(2), residential land uses within wetlands shall be limited to not more than one (1) dwelling unit per five (5) acres unless strict application of this policy would render a legally established parcel as of September 9, 1988, which is less than five (5) acres, as unbuildable.
+Application of the one-unit per-five-acres limitation shall limit impacts to wetlands for single family residential development on a cumulative basis, to not more than 1.8% of the total property acreage.
+Any permitted wetland impacts must meet the requirements of Section 62 3694(e) including avoidance of impacts and will require mitigation in accordance with Section 62-3696.
+The applicant is encouraged to contact NRM at (321) 633-2016 prior to any plan or permit submittal.